nic-dgl104-winter-2024/rrj-BasranS/README.md

 *About Lua*

 Lua is a versatile and lightweight scripting language that's great for customizing things like games and software.
 It's powerful, fast, easy to use, and can be embedded into different applications.
 Lua is utilized by video game developers for scripting, embedded systems engineers for efficiency, and software developers for configuration and scripting.
 Some examples of companies using Lua are Adobe, World of Warcraft, Warframe, and CISCO systems.
 Lua has some excellent features which makes it perfect.
-It is a free, portable, fast, robust, and simple embeddable language.
+It is a free, portable, fast, robust, and simple embeddable language [(Lua: About, n.d.)](https://www.lua.org/about.html).

 ### What is the language used for?